fsmMLK/inkscapeMadeEasy/docs/source/installation.rst

   c) Download `inkscapeMadeEasy <https://github.com/fsmMLK/inkscapeMadeEasy>`_ files and place them inside Inkscape's extension directory.

    You don't have to copy all files from Github.
-The files you will need are `inkscapeMadeEasy_Base.py`, `inkscapeMadeEasy_Draw.py`, `inkscapeMadeEasy_Plot.py`, and  `basicLatexPackages.tex`. **You can find these files inside the ``latest`` folder.
+The files you will need are `inkscapeMadeEasy_Base.py`, `inkscapeMadeEasy_Draw.py`, `inkscapeMadeEasy_Plot.py`, and  `basicLatexPackages.tex`. **You can find these files inside the ``latest`` folder**.
 In the end you must have the following files and directories in your Inkscape extension directory.

 .. code-block::